zahra55/zahra55/README.md

 - 👋 Hi, I’m @zahra55.
-- 👀 I’m interested in ReactJS, Figma, and creating products.
+- 👀 I’m interested in ReactJS, NextJS, React Native.
-- 🌱 I’m currently learning Blazor.
+- 🌱 I’m currently learning Blazor and Flutter.
 - 📫 How to reach me: zahra.alsaidi09@gmail.com
 <!---
 zahra55/zahra55 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.